-- Parents are informed of their right to withdraw their children from RSE lessons, or request their withdrawal, where such a right exists.
-Where such a right does no longer exists (as under the provisions of the 'Curriculum for Wales'), particular care has been taken to ensure that dialogue and involvement of parents is a priority concern of the school." - The school will involve and support parents in learning about RSE by sharing the programme of study/ sharing published resources to be used, informing parents when visitors are coming
+- Parents are informed of their right to withdraw their children from RSE lessons, (though they are not able to withdraw their children from statutory science lessons). - Parents wishing to withdraw their children from RSE lessons must contact the Headteacher no later than the start of the school day when the lesson will take place. - The school will involve and support parents in learning about RSE by sharing the programme of study/ sharing published resources to be used, informing parents when visitors are coming to school, sending letters when a sensitive subject is to be taught, placing information in the school prospectus and on school website. - Information about RSE is contained in the school prospectus and the majority of the programme of study is developed through the ethos of the school.
+However, at times, areas of particular sensitivity, such as puberty, will benefit from additional parental support and at such times, letters will be sent home and parents may be invited into school to discuss the content of RSE lessons.

-- to school, sending letters when a sensitive subject is to be taught, placing information in the school prospectus and on school website. - Information about RSE is contained in the school prospectus and the majority of the programme of study is developed through the ethos of the school.
-However, at times, areas of particular sensitivity, such as puberty, will benefit from additional parental support and at such times, letters will be sent home and parents may be invited into school to discuss the content of RSE lessons. - The school RE Leader and RE link Governor will be responsible for leadership, co-ordination and monitoring of the programme.
+- The school RE Leader and RE link Governor will be responsible for leadership, co-ordination and monitoring of the programme.
 Class teachers will be responsible for delivering the programme following guidance.
 Where appropriate other agencies will be used to support. - All staff are involved in fostering attitudes, living Gospel virtues and shaping behaviour based on a Christian understanding of how to lead a good life.
 Staff are called to be role models of the school's ethos in their relationships with other staff members, their conduct towards parents and their care for the children in the school.
 All staff must conduct their behaviour in school in accordance with the vision and mission of the school. - Teaching and learning about human relationships will be part of the life of the school.
 However, the programme of study will be taught through cross curricular dimensions where appropriate, such as R.E., science, computing and ICT/ DCF. - Sometimes, the children's learning will be best supported by using other agencies, such as the school nurse, or other visitors to school.
 Such visitors will be guided to read the protocol for visitors at our school and will agree in writing to follow the instructions.
 The appropriate 'protocol' available on the CES website will be used for this purpose.